-- consideration was made to ensure that no duplication of characteristics/adjustments inadvertently took place, - the comparable properties were chosen based on the following sequence of adjustment: location, age of property, physical condition and amenity package, - an adjustment was made for the floor/level of the unit in the building; this adjustment is consider to be appropriate for elderly apartment properties in order to take into consideration 1 story structures and elevator status, versus walk-up properties, - no "time adjustment" was made; all of the comparable properties were surveyed in April, 2019, - no "distance or neighborhood adjustment" was made; owing to the fact that comparisons are being made between a proposed elderly property versus existing market rate family properties, all located within the Calhoun PMA, - no "management adjustment" was made; all of the comparable properties, as well as the subject are (or will be) professionally managed, - no specific adjustment was made for project design; none of the properties stood out as being particularly unique regarding design or project layout, however, the floor level does incorporate some project design factors, - an adjustment was made for the age of the property; some of the comparables were built in the 1980's; this adjustment was made on a conservative basis in order to take into consideration the adjustment for condition of the property,
+- consideration was made to ensure that no duplication of characteristics/adjustments inadvertently took place, - the comparable properties were chosen based on the following sequence of adjustment: location, age of property, physical condition and amenity package, - an adjustment was made for the floor/level of the unit in the building; this adjustment is consider to be appropriate for elderly apartment properties in order to take into consideration 1 story structures and elevator status, versus walk-up properties, - no "time adjustment" was made; all of the comparable properties were surveyed between March and May 2020, - a "distance or neighborhood adjustment" was made for one comparable property that is significantly locarted outside of the Calhoun PMA, yet is directly conneted via I-75, - no "management adjustment" was made; all of the comparable properties, as well as the subject are (or will be) professionally managed, - no specific adjustment was made for project design; none of the properties stood out as being particularly unique regarding design or project layout, however, the floor level does incorporate some project design factors,

-- no adjustment was made Number of Rooms this adjustment was taken into consideration in the adjustment for Square Feet Area (i.e., unit size), - no adjustment is made for differences in the type of air conditioning used in comparing the subject to the comparable properties; all either had wall sleeve a/c or central a/c; an adjustment would have been made if any of the comps did not offer a/c or only offered window a/c, - no adjustments were made for range/oven or refrigerator; the subject and all of the comparable properties provide these appliances (in the rent), - an adjustment was made for storage, - adjustments were made for Services (i.e., utilities included in the net rent, and trash removal).
+- an adjustment was made for the age of the property; some of the comparables were built before the 2000's; this adjustment was made on a conservative basis in order to take into consideration the adjustment for condition of the property, - no adjustment was made Number of Rooms this adjustment was taken into consideration in the adjustment for Square Feet Area (i.e., unit size), - no adjustment is made for differences in the type of air conditioning used in comparing the subject to the comparable properties; all either had wall sleeve a/c or central a/c; an adjustment would have been made if any of the comps did not offer a/c or only offered window a/c, - no adjustments were made for range/oven or refrigerator; the subject and all of the comparable properties provide these appliances (in the rent), - an adjustment was made for storage, - adjustments were made for Services (i.e., utilities included in the net rent, and trash removal).
 Neither the subject nor the comparable properties include heat, hot water, and/or electric within the net rent.
 The subject excludes water and sewer within the net rent and includes trash removal.
 Some of the comparable properties include cold water, sewer, and trash removal within the net rent.